 "USAF Colonel Jeffrey Ward's abilities are put to the ultimate test when a Martian spaceship lands at his base.
 At first glance the craft has only one passenger, but when an infection breaks out it becomes clear that there was more than one Martian on the ship."

-On this day in 1953, Johnny Jupiter aired the sixth episode in the program's first season on television.
+On this day in 1953 (in the U.S.), Johnny Jupiter aired the sixth episode in the program's first season on television.
 According to our friends at IMDB.com, here's the plot summary:

 "Johnny and Mr. Duckweather compare educational systems on Earth and Jupiter."